-Chickpea flour is nutrient-rich and higher in protein and fibre than wheat flour.
+Chickpea flour is nutrient-rich and higher in protein and fiber than wheat flour.
 It’s a great addition to a gluten-free pantry and if you have trouble finding it at the grocery store it’s available to purchase online.

-These brownies get their chocolaty flavour from unsweetened cocoa powder as well as dairy-free dark chocolate chips.
+These brownies get their chocolaty flavor from unsweetened cocoa powder as well as dairy-free dark chocolate chips.
 There are two common types of unsweetened cocoa powder: natural cocoa powder and Dutch process cocoa powder.
 Either is fine for this recipe.

 You can substitute finely chopped dairy-free dark chocolate instead of chocolate chips if you prefer.
 There are so many low-sugar varieties of chocolate on the market these days, including vegan and paleo options, so use whatever suits your dietary requirements and palate.